ReidKimball/Copy-Adobe-Production/README.md

 * Does not check for valid path before asking for new production folder name
 * Tries to copy production folder even though it previously said folder already exists
 * Doesn’t gracefully exit if Production folder already exists

-# Use of AI
-Generative AI was used to assist in the writing of this code.